 Prerequisite: SOC 1104.
 Offered: Fall.
+MnTC Goals: 5, 9.

-SOC 2130 - Introduction to Criminal Justice (3 cr)
+SOC 2130 Introduction to Criminal Justice 3 c

 Provides an overview of the criminal justice system.
 Includes the historical development of law enforcement as well as an exploration of the components of the criminal justice system and the functions, jurisdictions, and interrelationships of various law enforcement agencies.
+Recommended: SOC 1104.
+Offered: Fall, Spring.
+MnTC Goals: 9.

-SOC 2131 - Juvenile Justice (3 cr)
+SOC 2131 Juvenile Justice 3 cr